 My top picks for your meal are Ahi Tuna Salad, Crab Stuffed Mushrooms, Shrimp & Grits, or the blackened catch of the day.
 If your meal comes with a side dish option, the bacon-cabbage hash is mind-blowingly good.
 I’m even making up words to describe how incredibly delicious it is.

-In a town well-established for its Greek population and eateries, Hellas Restaurant is our favorite.
+Hellas Restaurant is our favorite in a town well-established for its Greek population and eateries.
 The neon lights and painted murals of the taverna might draw you into this charming dining spot across from the water in Tarpon Springs, but the authentic Greek food will keep you coming back time and time again.
 Indulge in the Assorted Spreads sampler platter to begin with, featuring feta, hummus, and Tzatziki with pita bread.

-This cheerful waterfront restaurant is a super fun place to enjoy a really tasty meal or even sip a mimosa or glass of wine while enjoying the lovely setting.
+This cheerful waterfront restaurant is a super fun place to enjoy a fabulous meal or even sip a mimosa or glass of wine while enjoying the lovely setting.
 Banana Boat’s brunch is my recommendation, with a top-notch Classic or Crab Cake Eggs Benedict or Chicken & Biscuit Stack.